SuelenGalhardo/SuelenGalhardo/README.md

 ### Hi, I'm Suelen Galhardo  👋👩🏼‍💻

-I'm Junior Front-end developer , in September 2022 decided to embrace an exciting career change.
+I'm Junior Front-end developer that in September 2022 decided to embrace an exciting career change.
 What started as a search for knowledge in the world of programming, became my passion and a developing career.

 ```js
 const Sue = {